Low Light Houseplants

 Benzene – a common solvent found in oils and paints

-Formaldahyde – used in building materials like particle board and foam insulation. and many, many more!
+Formaldehyde – used in building materials like particleboard and foam insulation. and many, many more!

 The 10 Best Houseplants For Detoxifying Air:

 Snake Plant (Sansevieria)